Skip to main content

 Contributions

-• Employees can contribute to the plan any time during the year.
-Set up contributions online.
-Contact TIAA for assistance or speak with a retirement plan specialist at 1-800-842-2252.
+• Employees may contribute to the plan any time during the year.
+To begin contributing or to change an existing salary deferral, employees must sign in online.
+For assistance or advice, please contact TIAA to speak with a retirement plan specialist at 1-800-842-2252.

-• Employees can contribute up to the IRS Annual Limit based on their age and years of service.
+• Maximum Contribution: The IRS sets the annual limit each calendar year.
+Employees may contribute up to the allowed annual maximum based on their age and years of service.

 • 15 Year Rule Catch-up Contribution: Employees with 15 or more years of full-time service may be able to contribute an additional $ 3,000 over a 5-year period (not to exceed the lifetime limit of $ 15,000) if they qualify for this additional catch-up provision.
 Interested employees must request a calculation by contacting TIAA at 1-800-842-2252 or submitting a request online.
 Employees should contact our office if TIAA approves the additional contribution.